top of page

 That doesn’t mean you shouldn’t protect yourself; it just means you have to create a rational approach that reflects your risks.
 You should understand that a comprehensive asset protection plan will make your finances and legal structures more complicated, and alongside that, expensive.

-Disclosure: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
-These should be viewed as introductions rather than formal recommendations - please do your own due diligence before making decisions based on this page.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate.
+Disclosure/Disclaimer: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you.
+These should be viewed as introductions rather than formal recommendations.
+Our content is for generalized educational purposes.
+While we try to ensure it is accurate and updated, we cannot guarantee it.
+Rules/laws can change frequently.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
 To learn more, visit our disclaimers and disclosures.

 Quick Links